unixpickle/cubezapp/assets/scripts/view/app/README.md

 # AppView

 The class corresponding to the app view is `window.app.AppView`.
-Its implementation can be found in [app/app_view.js](app/app_view.js).
 There should never be more than one instance of AppView!

 The AppView implements the [EventEmitter interface](../event_emitter.md) and fires the following events: